mjkingston90/odin-recipes/README.md

 This is my first official Odin Project Project on HTML.
-I've built the basic project, now I just need to learn how to save it on github.
+As well as testing the HTML, I also need to test how to successfully push updates on git.
+This updated message is my opportunity to do this.